D-sandaruwan/D-sandaruwan/README.md

 ### Hi there, I'm Darshana 👋

-## I'm an Undergraduate student
+## I'm an undergraduate student

-- 🔭 I’m currently working on a semester project of my university
+- 🔭 I’m currently working on a final year project of my university
 - 🌱 I’m currently reading Computer Science and Engineering degree at University of Moratuwa
 - 👯 I’m looking to collaborate on an open source project
 - ⚡ Fun fact: A huge Jarvis fan